dfuse-io/docs/content/guides/ethereum/getting-started/explore-eth-through-dfuse.md

 {{< external-link href="https://ethq.app/search?q=-value%3A0%20%28to%3A0x32be343b94f860124dc4fee278fdcbd38c102d88%20OR%20from%3A0x32be343b94f860124dc4fee278fdcbd38c102d88%29" title="Try it on ETHQ" class="ethq" >}}
 </div>

-* To search for transactions which contain a `transfer(address, uint256)` method on a known ERC-20 token contract (the actual value transferred has to be decoded from the 'data' in the logs)
+* To search for transactions which contain a `transfer(address, uint256)` method on a known ERC-20 token contract (the actual value transferred has to be decoded from the `data` in the logs)

 {{< highlight ruby >}}
 # with indexName = CALLS